About Dr. Daniel Labow

 Dr. Labow’s Healing Philosophy

-Dr. Labow has been an integral part of the Mount Sinai team since 2004 and has helped shape its educational programs and subsequent philosophy.
-Mount Sinai Health System believes in patient-centric care, and their mission is “to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.”
+He was integral in shaping Mount Sinai’s educational programs and philosophy toward health care: “to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.”